Pete Carroll: With K.J. Wright and Mychal Kendricks, Seahawks’ linebackers ‘can be the best we’ve ever had’

 And Kendricks, who signed a one-year deal worth up to $4.5 million, obviously remains somewhat of a question until his legal situation is fully resolved.

-Seattle re-signed Kendricks first, then a few hours later was able to reach agreement with Wright, who along with receiver Doug Baldwin are the only two players left on who pre-date the arrival of Russell Wilson in 2012.
+Seattle re-signed Kendricks first, then a few hours later was able to reach agreement with Wright, who along with receiver Doug Baldwin are the only two players left on who predate the arrival of Russell Wilson in 2012.
 Wagner also openly lobbied a few times for Seattle to keep Wright, saying a few times it could impact his own negotiations with the team as his contract expires following the 2019 season.

 “It’s a big deal to us,’’ Carroll said of keeping Wright.
 “We were really concerned about losing him because of all the positive things he brings to us.
 He’s a terrific leader.
 He and Bobby are such great complements.
 He played really well at the end of the year when he got back and got healthy and all.
 It’s really to encouraging for everybody that he’s going to play good again.
 He really wanted to be with us.
 Everything about it is positive.
 The whole team has responded.
 We’ve heard from all kinds of guys, just thrilled that he’s back.”